 Point Pleasant Council, No. 669, Jr. O.U.A.M

-This is one of only 2 sewn flags currently known to exist from the Junior Order of United American Mechanics, which was one of the mid-19th century nativist fraternal organizations, founded on May 17th, 1853, at the Concord School House in Germantown, Pennsylvania (later part of Philadelphia).
-Point Pleasant, Pennsylvania, was home to the chapter that owned this flag, in Bucks County, just north of Philadelphia, near Newtown.
+The Junior Order of United American Mechanics, was a patriotic, mid-19th century, fraternal organization, founded on May 17th, 1853, at the Concord School House in Germantown, Pennsylvania, a large borough later incorporated within the City of Philadelphia.
+Point Pleasant was home to the chapter that owned this flag, located in Bucks County, just north of the city, near the village of Newtown.

-The 44th state, Wyoming, gained statehood on July 10th, 1890.
-Many flag makers would have began to add a 44th star to their flags on or before that day and the 44 star flag would have generally seen use until the addition of Utah in 1896.
+Wyoming became the 44th state on July 10th, 1890.
+Even though the 44 star flag was not official until July 4th, 1891, most flag-makers would have begun to add a 44th star to their flags as soon as Wyoming declared statehood, or perhaps even before the state was actually added.
+Because flag-making was a competitive venture, flag-makers did not want to be producing 43 star flags, for example, when their competitors were selling 44’s.
+The 44 star flag would have generally seen use until the addition of Utah in 1896.

 More on the Jr.O.U.A.M.